Standy0215/acr-scripts/README.md

 # acr-scripts
-A shell script for easy management of ACR
+A shell script for easy management of Azure Container Registry